mahessh77melo/Doctor.com/readme.md

 ## quick way to run the server

-after running npm install, run `npm run dev` ,it will automatically open firefox at the localhost:3000 port
+after running npm install, run `npm run start` or just `npm start` ,it will automatically open firefox at the localhost:3000 port. if it causes problems, which it most likely won't, then run `npm run dev`. check it out and revert back